Eckohaus/Angular_Momentum_Reaction_Engine/Commercial/Pricing.md

 # Bio-Technologies : Applied Base Rate : 0.0028% of RRP

 In relation to the high level of differential extrapolations required.
 In order to generate cellular based targeting therapies, based upon these equations.
 Including the overall development time of related technologies.
 The current rate is set at a minimum, in order to establish a channel of viability.
-And is applied to the first year of end product distribution.
+And is applied to the first year of product distribution.